Gastroparesis: Other neuromodulators and antiemetics

-Drug development

-Camicinal was an investigational motilin agonist that did not improve enteral feeding intolerance.

 Other therapeutic interventions

 In specific cases where treatment of chronic nausea and vomiting proves resistant to drugs, implantable gastric stimulation may be used.
 A medical device is implanted that applies neurostimulation to the muscles of the lower stomach to reduce the symptoms.
 This is only done in refractory cases that have failed all medical management (usually at least two years of treatment).

 Medically refractory gastroparesis may also be treated with a pyloromyotomy, which widens the gastric outlet by cutting the circular pylorus muscle.
 This can be done laparoscopically or endoscopically (called G-POEM).
 Vertical sleeve gastrectomy, a procedure in which a part or all of the affected portion of the stomach is removed, has shown some success in the treatment of gastroparesis in obese patients, even curing it in some instances.
 Further studies have been recommended due to the limited sample size of previous studies.

 Prognosis

 Long-term studies in gastroparesis patients show that it is not a benign disease and has significant morbidity and a poor prognosis due to the limited options for treatment.
 The mortality rate is highest in patients with decompensated gastroparesis who are more likely to develop complications.
 For example, one study discovered that over 6 years, 7% of those with gastroparesis died, with 22% requiring long-term enteral or parenteral feeding.
 26% of these patients failed to respond to medical treatment, and 6% had gastric electrical stimulation.
 The 10 patients who died succumbed to metabolic issues, cardiac complications, renal failure, suicide, and bowel ischemia caused by adhesions.

 Other research indicates that diabetic gastroparesis is associated with an increased risk of morbidity but not mortality.
 Olmsted County residents who had definite gastroparesis symptoms, as well as diagnostic testing for gastroparesis, had a 5-year estimated survival rate of 67%, which was significantly lower than the population average.
 Old age at the time of diagnosis has been linked to a lower chance of survival.
 Nondiabetic gastroparesis has been linked to a higher survival rate than diabetic gastroparesis.

 Some evidence suggests that post-viral gastroparesis has a better prognosis and lasts less time than idiopathic gastroparesis.
 Cases of post-infectious gastroparesis are self-limiting, with recovery within 12 months of initial symptoms, although some cases last well over 2 years.
 In children, the duration tends to be shorter and the disease course milder than in adolescents and adults.